 Annual Pass-through Adjustments

-Western implemented a rate increase on Jan.
-1, 2014.
+Western will implement a rate increase on Jan.
+1, 2015.
 On May 19, 2010, Western adopted Resolution No. 2665, authorizing annual adjustments to our water service fees and charges.
 These annual adjustments are necessary to avoid operational deficits and depletion of reserves while continuing to address infrastructure needs and water quality improvements.

 - Increases in rates and charges related to the purchase of imported water from the Metropolitan Water District, which are imposed on Western (“Metropolitan Water District Pass Throughs”).
 This increase includes a Readiness-to-Serve (RTS) Charge assessed to Western from Metropolitan Water District.
 Most of the water Western imports into our service area to meet customer needs is purchased from Metropolitan Water District.
 Metropolitan Water District uses RTS charges collected from Western and other member agencies to pay for emergency and standby storage facilities, such as Diamond Valley Lake.
 These facilities help ensure a safe, reliable water supply for our customers.
 Western’s share of the RTS Charge has increased substantially, requiring Western to now pass it through to our customers as a fixed charge that will appear on your monthly water bill.
 All revenue collected from this charge is forwarded to Metropolitan Water District.